 3.1 Who we are.
 We are Cumbria Waste Recycling Limited.
 Our company registration number is 03162439 and our registered office is at Unit 5a Wavell Drive, Rosehill Industrial Estate, Carlisle, Cumbria CA1 2ST.

 3.2 How to contact us.
-You can contact is by calling the telephone number 0345 241 3333.
+You can contact us by calling the telephone number 0345 241 3333 or emailing enquiries@cumbriawaste.co.uk

 3.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.